caolan/magery/README.md

 ## Aims

-* To make it easier to enhance your multi-page website with JavaScript
+* To make it easier to enhance your _multi-page_ website with JavaScript
 * To work with your choice of back end language
-* To provide clean separation between your data and markup
+* To use the latest DOM patching techniques and reduce plumbing
 * To be [relatively lightweight](#file-size) so you can use it for small (or large) enhancements without the commitment of a big dependency